Nepal–Britain Treaty of 1860

 The Nepal–Britain Treaty was signed on 1 November 1860 in Kathmandu by Jung Bahadur Rana on behalf of King Surendra Bikram Shah and by George Ramsay on the part of Charles Canning, 1st Earl Canning, Governor-General of India.
 The treaty was ratified on 15 November 1860 in Calcutta.

-The restored the Terai lands ceded by the Treaty of Sugauli, which included districts of Kanchanpur, Kailali, Bardiya, and Banke.
+The treaty restored the Terai lands ceded by the Treaty of Sugauli, which included the districts of Kanchanpur, Kailali, Bardiya, and Banke.